The Elder Scrolls Online: DLCs and updates

-Chapters and DLCs
+Chapters

+The Elder Scrolls Online has received multiple major expansions in the form of downloadable "chapters" since the game was released in April 2014, with each new chapter releasing on a yearly basis.
+Eight total chapters have been released.
+The most recent, Gold Road, was released in June 2024.

 Morrowind

-On January 31, 2017, ZeniMax announced a full expansion pack based in Vvardenfell, the setting originally playable in The Elder Scrolls III: Morrowind.
-Unlike previous DLC, initially Morrowind was sold separately and with crown points.
+On January 31, 2017, an expansion titled Morrowind was announced by ZeniMax.
+The expansion is set in Vvardenfell, the setting originally playable in the 2002 video game The Elder Scrolls III: Morrowind.
+Unlike previous DLC, Morrowind was initially sold separately and was purchaseable with Crown points.
 It includes a new class, a new trial, and a new player vs. player mode called "Battlegrounds".
 It was released on June 6, 2017.
-However, Morrowind was introduced to the Crown Store by Bethesda during the 2018 June/July sale and is now included with the base game.
+Morrowind was subsequently introduced to the Crown Store by Bethesda during the June/July 2018 sale and is now included with the base game.

 Summerset

-On March 21, 2018, ZeniMax announced a full expansion pack based on Summerset Isle, a setting that had not been playable since The Elder Scrolls: Arena.
-Sold separately, it includes a new zone, new story line, jewelry crafting, and a new skill line based on the Psijic Order.
-A new trial, Cloudrest, was launched.
-The expansion was released on May 21, 2018 for Windows and OS X and was released on June 5, 2018 for PlayStation 4 and Xbox One.
+On March 21, 2018, an expansion entitled Summerset was announced.
+The expansion is based around Summerset Isle, a setting that has not been playable since the 1994 game The Elder Scrolls: Arena.
+Summerset introduces a new zone, a new story line, jewelry crafting, and a new skill line based on the Psijic Order.
+A new trial, Cloudrest, was also launched.
+The expansion was released on May 21, 2018 for Windows and macOS, and on June 5, 2018 for PlayStation 4 and Xbox One.

 Elsweyr

-On January 15, 2019, ZeniMax announced a full expansion pack based in Elsweyr, a setting that has not been playable since The Elder Scrolls: Arena.
-It introduced a necromancer class, a story line involving dragons.
+On January 15, 2019, an expansion entitled Elsweyr was announced.
+The expansion takes place in Elsweyr, home of the Khajiit, a setting that has not been playable since The Elder Scrolls: Arena.
+It introduced a necromancer class and a new storyline involving dragons.
 A new trial, Sunspire, was launched.
-The expansion pack was released on June 4 for all platforms.
+The expansion pack was released on June 4, 2019 for all platforms.

 Greymoor

-On January 16, 2020, ZeniMax announced a full expansion pack based in Skyrim.
-The expansion introduced a new zone to explore, Western Skyrim; a new system called Antiquities, a storyline involving vampires and a new 12-Person Trial called Kyne's Aegis was also launched.
-The expansion was released on May 26, 2020 for Windows and OS X, and on June 10 for PlayStation 4 and Xbox One.
+On January 16, 2020, an expansion entitled Greymoor was announced.
+The expansion takes place in Skyrim, which previously featured as the setting for the 2011 game The Elder Scrolls V: Skyrim.
+A new zone, Western Skyrim, was introduced along with a new system called Antiquities, a storyline involving vampires, and a new 12-player cooperative trial called Kyne's Aegis.
+The expansion was released on May 26, 2020 for Windows and macOS, and on June 10, 2020 for PlayStation 4 and Xbox One.

 Blackwood

-On January 26, 2021, ZeniMax announced a full expansion pack based in an area encompassing both Cyrodiil and Black Marsh.
+On January 26, 2021, an expansion entitled Blackwood was announced.
+The expansion is based in an area encompassing both Cyrodiil and Black Marsh.
 The story surrounds the Daedric Prince Mehrunes Dagon's nefarious plans for Tamriel.
-The expansion introduced a new zone to explore, Blackwood, along with a new Companions system and Trial; Rockgrove.
-The expansion was released on June 1, 2021 for PC and June 8, 2021 for consoles.
+The expansion introduced a new zone to explore, Blackwood, along with a new Companions system and a trial called Rockgrove.
+The expansion was released on June 1, 2021 for PC and on June 8, 2021 for consoles.